pomber/the-x-in-mdx/captions.md

 but it shows the pattern we are going to use on the rest of the examples
 17.3 -> 21
-In all of them we'll see these two steps
+In all of them, we'll have two steps
 17.3 -> 21
 First, we extract some data
 from the children